 Don’t be afraid to make the initial investment, as you’ll have lots of time make the investment back and I’ll be here to show you how.

 If you’ve already decided on your blog niche, proceed to Step 2.
 If you haven’t decided yet, follow the guide below to help you decide what you want to blog about.

 Step 2.
 Sign up with Siteground & Register a Domain

-I’ve already done the research for you and found the best web host!
+I’ve already got you covered by finding out the the best web host to use for your blog!
 For this tutorial, we’re going to be using Siteground Hosting.